ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The location where the image can be pushed.
 The format of the location must be `REGISTRY/NAMESPACE/REPOSITORY` or `REGISTRY/NAMESPACE/REPOSITORY:TAG`.
 This value is required.
 </dd>
 <dt>`-n`, `--name`</dt>
 <dd>The name of the build.
-Use a name that is unique within the project.
 This value is required.
 </dd>
-<dt>`-sec`, `--secret`</dt>
+<dt>`-rs`, `--registry-secret`</dt>
-<dd>The secret that is used to access the registry.
-You can add the secret using the `secret create --from-registry` command.
+<dd>The image registry access secret that is used to access the registry.
+You can add the image registry access secret by running the `registry create` command.
 This value is required.
 </dd>
 <dt>`-src`, `--source`</dt>
-<dd>The Git repository source from which to generate the image.
+<dd>The Git repository hostname that contains your source code; for example `github.com`.
 This value is required.
 </dd>
 <dt>`-cdr`, `--context-dir`</dt>
-<dd>The directory that contains the buildpacks file or the Dockerfile.
+<dd>The directory in the repository that contains the buildpacks file or the Dockerfile.
 This value is optional.
 </dd>
 <dt>`-df`, `--dockerfile`</dt>
 <dd>The name of the Dockerfile.
-If the name is other than `Dockerfile`, provide the name.
+Specify this option only if the name is other than `Dockerfile`.
 This value is optional.
 The default value is <code>Dockerfile</code>.
 </dd>
 <dt>`-r`, `--repo`</dt>
-<dd>The name of the private Git repository that contains the source code to build your container image.
-To create this repository, use the `repo create` command.
+<dd>The name of the Git repository access secret to access the private repository.
+This repository contains the source code to build your container image.
+To create this access secret, use the `repo create` command.
 This value is optional.
 </dd>
 <dt>`-rv`, `--revision`</dt>
 <dd>Specify which branch or commit in the source repository to pull from.
 This value is optional.
 </dd>
 <dt>`-sz`, `--size`</dt>
-<dd>The size to use for the build, which determines the amount of resources used.
-Options include small, medium, large, xlarge.
+<dd>The size for the build, which determines the amount of resources used.
+Valid options are `small`, `medium`, `large`, `xlarge`.
 This value is optional.
 The default value is <code>medium</code>.
 </dd>
 <dt>`-str`, `--strategy`</dt>
 <dd>The strategy to use for building the image.
-Valid values are `kaniko` and `buildpacks`.
+Valid options are `kaniko` and `buildpacks`.
 This value is optional.
 The default value is <code>kaniko</code>.
 </dd>
 <dt>`-to`, `--timeout`</dt>
 <dd>The amount of time, in seconds, that can pass before the build must succeed or fail.
 This value is optional.
 The default value is <code>600</code>.